Siege of Yongqiu: Aftermath

 Smaller scale sieges and battles around the Yongqiu area continued well into November.
 Yan's army, when it needed to pass through this area, tried to go around the fortress instead of besieging it.
 But Zhang Xun led many ambushes against these attempts, with very successful results.
 In August, the famous Yan general Li Tingwang (李庭望) led an army of 20,000 to besiege Yongqiu.
 Zhang Xun ambushed them at night with 3,000 men, and killed over 10,000 rebels in the chaos.
 Li Ting Wang retreated before he even reached the fortress.
 In both October and November, Linghu Chao led two separate sieges of 10,000 men each, and both ended in failure.

 By now, Zhang Xun had become famous for successfully defending against sieges despite seemingly overwhelming odds.
 Yan's army shifted their tactics.
 In December, Linghu Chao built a fortress north of Yongqiu to cut off Yongqiu's last supply route.
-At the same time, another betrayer of Tang named Yang Chaozong (楊朝宗) led 20,000 rebels to the east of Yongqiu, to cut off Zhang Xun's retreat route.
-Zhang Xun decided that he could no longer stay in Yongqiu.
-He led his remaining 3,000 soldiers to the east, and broke through Yang Chaozong's blockade, killing about 10,000 rebels in the process.
-Zhang Xun then rested his troops in Ningling (寧陵) (in modern-day Henan) for the next few weeks, after 1 year of battle.

-In January 757 AD, An Lushan was killed by his own son An Qingxu (安慶緒).
-In the same month, An Qingxu ordered general Yi Ziqi (尹子奇) to besiege Suiyang.
-Yun Zi Qí joined with Yang Chu Zong before the siege, with a total army size of over 130,000 men.
-The governor of Suiyang at the time, Xu Yuan (許遠), knew of Zhang Xun 's fortress defense abilities and asked him for help.
-Zhang Xun knew that if Suiyang fell, the rest of Tang's territory south of the Yangtze River would be threatened.
-He immediately agreed to help and participated in the Battle of Suiyang.
+Simultaneously, they also sent troops to attack Ruguan (now Yanzhou, Shandong), Dongping (now northwest of Dongping, Shandong), and Jiying (now southwest of Dingtao, Shandong), which were all captured by the rebel army.
+Henan Jiedushi Li Ju retreated his troops east to Linhuai, while rebel general named Yang Chaozong (楊朝宗) led 20,000 rebels to the south of Yongqiu, to attack Ningling (寧陵) (in modern-day Henan) and cut off Zhang Xun's retreat route.